INTERDISCIPLINARY SEMINAR COURSE OVERVIEW

 —Artists play a major role in forming a city’s cultural vision and future.

-Topologies is a studio/theory seminar providing critical thought within the broad range of cartographic possibilities topologies suggests.
-While inquiring first into the historical forms of pictographs or picture writing, the course moves quickly into the complex territory of contemporary issues —namely the varied structures of topologies, their possible groupings, subsets, distortions or transformations.
-Given the speed of current (radical) social, economic, environmental and technological change, if we are aware of our individual patterns, how may we as citizens effectively contribute to the quality of future global community life?
+Topologies, a mostly studio/city practice seminar, provides critical thought within the broad range of cartographic possibilities topologies suggests.
+While inquiring first into the historical forms of pictographs or picture writing, the course moves quickly into contemporary issues—namely the formless territory of topologies, their malleable, amorphous groupings, subsets, and distortions that we might encounter as we become aware of our individual patterns and habits and their transformative possibilities.

 trajectories